Cumberland Gap NHP, KentuckyHistorical & Cultural Sites

 Sample 2-Day Itinerary

-To help you make the most of your visit to Cumberland Gap NHP Kentucky, our team has crafted a sample 2-day itinerary, balancing historical exploration with outdoor adventure:
+To fully appreciate Cumberland Gap NHP Kentucky, we've crafted a sample 2-day itinerary that balances historical insights with outdoor adventure:

 Day 1: History and Panoramic Views

-• Enjoy a picnic at one of the park's designated picnic areas or head into Middlesboro for a local meal.
+• Enjoy a packed lunch at one of the park's scenic picnic areas.

 • Evening: Dinner in Middlesboro